Almost all alternating groups are invariably generated by two elements of prime order: Introduction

 \begin{theorem}[Power-saving exceptional set for products of two primes in short intervals] Let $(\log X)^{C}\leq h\leq X^{1/10}$ for large enough $C\geq 1$.
 Then, for all integers $1\leq x\leq X$ apart from $\ll Xh^{-c}$ exceptions, there exist $\geq ch/(\log X)$ products of two primes $p_1p_2\in [x,x+h]$ with $h^{1-2c}\leq p_1\leq h^{1-c}$. \end{theorem}

-\begin{remark} The key aspect of Theorem \ref{thm_almostall} is the size of the exceptional set.
-By the result of \cite{tera-primes}, for $h=(\log X)^{3.51}$ the interval $[x,x+h]$ contains almost always products of two primes.
-By an inspection of the argument there, the exceptional set in this result could be made power-saving in $h$ in the regime $(\log X)^{3.51}\leq h\leq (\log X)^{C}$.
+\begin{remark} The key aspect of Theorem~\ref{thm_almostall} is the size of the exceptional set.
+By~\cite[Theorem 1.1]{matomaki-tera-primes} (improving on~\cite{tera-primes}), for $h=(\log X)^{2.1}$ the interval $[x,x+h]$ almost always contains products of two primes, and in fact the exceptional set in that result is power-saving in $h$ in the regime $(\log X)^{2.1}\leq h\leq (\log X)^{C}$ (that is, one has an exceptional set of the size $\ll X/h^{c_0}$ for some constant $c_0>0$).
 However, in the complementary range $h\geq (\log X)^{\psi(X)}$ with $\psi(X)$ tending to infinity relatively rapidly, the method there does not give such a good exceptional set.

 It turns out that we will need Theorem \ref{thm_almostall} only for $h=\exp((\log X)^{1/2}(\log \log X)^{1/2})$, but we give a proof in the larger range $(\log X)^{C}\leq h\leq X^{1/10}$ as it may be of independent interest.